tatari-genomics/genie2json/README.md

 This code is designed to convert GENIE data into JSON format to be uploaded into MongoDB, and requires MongoDB to build the mutation file.
 There are two main steps to the process.

-1. Creation of clinical data from data_clinical_sample.txt and optionally from a self-built two column csv file of sample id and cancer super type (with values 'Haematological' or 'Solid Tumour').
+1. Creation and upload of clinical data from data_clinical_sample.txt and optionally from a self-built two column csv file of sample id and cancer super type (with values 'Haematological' or 'Solid Tumour').

 The first step is to convert the information within data_clinical_sample.txt to JSON format preserving for each row that starts with ‘GENIE’ the following fields, rendering the values exactly as in the original file: